syncfusion-content/fileformat-docs/File-Formats/Presentation/FAQ.md

 ## Why images are preserved as RedX images in PPTX to PDF/Image conversion?

-In .NET Core or .NET targeting applications, metafile (.wmf, *.emf) and TIFF images have some limitations in Presentation Renderer.
-Internally, Presentation Renderer use SkiaSharp graphics library to layout the text and images in PDF/Image conversion.
+In .NET Core or .NET targeting applications, metafile (.wmf, *.emf) and TIFF images have some limitations in PresentationRenderer.
+Internally, PresentationRenderer use SkiaSharp graphics library to layout the text and images in PDF/Image conversion.
 And SkiaSharp library doesn’t support the metafile (“.emf”, “*.wmf”) and TIFF images, so, it doesn’t preserve the images in the mentioned applications.

 If the PowerPoint contains metafile (*.wmf” or *.emf”) and TIFF images, internally, Presentation preserves those images as RedX images with the same size of original images during the PPTX to PDF or Image conversions to avoid pagination problems.